Home » The future

 News and Updates:

-3 Responses to “The Next 50 years: A theory of moral development”
+3 responses to “The Next 50 years: A theory of moral development”

 Can evolution explain the rise of uiform morals across population groups?
 For the most part, killing another person is always bad.
 Stealing money or goods is always seen as morally wrong.